calagator/calagator/INSTALL.md

 * Yahoo!
 Upcoming: To import events from Upcoming, the application can use a public key, but for production use, you should really get and use your own API key.
 See the `config/secrets.yml.sample` file's `upcoming_api_key` section for details.

-* Google Maps: To display Google maps, you must get an API key.
-For details, see the `config/geocoder_api_keys.yml.example` for details.

 Search engine
 -------------